Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-We begin with some motivating scenarios where extensions beyond the standard projection subspace may be desired.
+We begin with some motivating scenarios where such techniques may be desired.
 First, experienced practitioners may have solution vectors containing important information about the desired solution (e.g., a low-dimensional subspace) from previous experiments or theoretical analyses.
 By incorporating these solution basis vectors, the solution accuracy can be \textit{significantly} improved, depending on the quality of the provided vectors.
-Second, for very large inverse problems where many iterations are needed or where there are many unknowns, one of the main computational disadvantages of hybrid methods compared to standard iterative methods is the need to store the basis vectors for solution computation, namely $\bfV_k$.
+Second, for very large inverse problems where many iterations are needed or where there are many unknowns, one of the main computational disadvantages of most hybrid methods compared to standard iterative methods is the need to store the basis vectors for solution computation, namely $\bfV_k$ (using the same notations as in \cref{eq:genfact}).
 Furthermore, for problems with slow convergence, implicit restarts and augmentation can speed up convergence without affecting memory.
-Third, and this is related to \cref{sub:nonlinear}, is that hybrid methods may be embedded within a larger problem that needs to be solved, e.g., optimal experimental design or nonlinear inverse problems.
-So, it may be required to solve a sequence of inverse problems, e.g., where the forward model is parameterized such that the change in the model from one problem to the next is relatively small, or to compute and update solutions from streaming data.
-Rather than start each solution computation from scratch, recycling techniques can be used to improve upon the given subspace and to compute a regularized solution efficiently in the improved subspace.
+Third, and this is related to \cref{sub:nonlinear}, hybrid methods may be embedded within larger frameworks, e.g., optimal experimental design \cite{haber2003learning,HaberE2008Nmfe} or nonlinear inverse problems \cite{haber2000optimization}.
+A sequence of inverse problems must be solved, e.g., where the forward model may be parameterized such that the change in the model from one problem to the next is relatively small, or the goal may be to compute and update solutions from streaming data.
+Rather than start each solution computation from scratch, recycling techniques can be used to improve the given subspace and to compute a regularized solution efficiently in the improved subspace.
 In the context of solving inverse problems, we describe extensions that go beyond the standard projection subspaces.